fax: (614) 920-3233

 Every golfer knows the tight feeling of your first swing after a long winter.
-Golf simulators and virtual golf allow players to play all winter long, perfect golf swings and be fitted for a custom set of clubs.
+Golf simulators and virtual golf allow players to play all winter long, perfect golf swings, and be fitted for a custom set of clubs.
 Simulator systems require safety padding on the walls and ceiling to prevent stray balls from bouncing back and injuring someone.
 AK Athletics wall safety padding can be tailored to help utilize the available space of any room.
 Our wall padding is used for golf simulators at retail stores, sports pubs, and man caves.

-Often many players prefer hitting real golf balls versus the plastic or foam balls to help stimulate the authentic feel when out on a golf course.
+Often many players prefer hitting actual golf balls versus plastic or foam balls to help stimulate the authentic feel when out on a golf course.
 AK Athletic Equipments pads have been proven to take the impact from real golf balls.
 Reducing the risk of the ball injuring someone if the ball has been shanked, bounced off the screen, wall, or ceiling.
 If a golf simulator has a curtain or netting to stop the golf ball, we recommend padding the wall behind to protect your wall and the safety of others.

-When padding an indoor golf simulator area, it is best to pad the whole wall; from the floor to ceiling and the entire ceiling.
+When padding an indoor golf simulator area, it is best to pad the whole wall, from the floor to ceiling and the entire ceiling.
 AK Athletics manufactures wall pads up to 8’ tall.
 Often customers will have to hang multiple rows of wall pads sitting flushed together.
-The best style of wall padding for golf simulators are wood back with z-clip attachment.
+The best style of wall padding for golf simulators is wood back with z-clip attachment.
 The standard custom wall safety panel has a 1 inch lip to screw into the wall.
 When installing pads with the 1 inch lip at the top and bottom, there is a gap exposing 2 inches of hardwood.